tunnels-is/stunturn/README.md

 The `receiver` uses a standard HTTP request to check if any `initiators` are waiting (exits instantly if no `initiators` are waiting).</br>
 Doing it this way prevents socket buildup on both sides of the signaling process.

-## Public signaling server comming soon
-We will be launching a public signaling server @ signal.tunnels.is this week (free of use).

 ## Protocols supported
  - tcp